jawarcholik/RobotWallFollowing_ReinforcementLearning/README.md

 You can now use the keyboad to control the robot with WSAD/Arrow keys to translate and with Q & E to rotate it.
 The input from the keyboard is converted to a ros message sent to the same /triton/vel_cmd topic.

+## Visualize Camera and Pointcloud Data

+In another terminal, open rviz (ROS visualizer) to view the SLAM mappings:

+`rviz rviz`

+Alter the Global Options Fixed Frame paramenter to be 'map'

+Add an Image to the displays with the 'Add' button on the lower left of the screen.
+Configure the Image Topic to be '/camera/color/image_raw'.
+You should be able to see an image of the robots view in the window in the lower left.

+Add a PointCloud2 to the displays with the 'Add' button on the lower left of the screen.
+Configure the Topic to be 'camera/depth/points'.
+3D Point cloud data should now be up showing up in the 3D pane.

+## Visualize Odometry Data

+Add an Odometry to the displays with the 'Add' button on the lower left of the screen.
+Configure the Topic to be '/odom' and Keep to be 1 (or any value you wish, depending on how much history ofodometry data you would like to show).
+You should see red arrows that depict the location and rotation of your robot in the simulation.

 ## Running SLAM